-As an additional cost to play Crop Rotation, sacrifice a land.
+As an additional cost to cast this spell, sacrifice a land.

-Search your library for a land card and put that card onto the battlefield.
-Then shuffle your library.
+Search your library for a land card, put that card onto the battlefield, then shuffle your library.

 Crop Rotation Discussion